 Pursuant to an Umbrella Supply Agreement with Ortho-Clinical Diagnostics, Inc. ("Ortho"), the Company executed a product attachment relating to the development of a range of rare antisera products.
-During the year ended March 31, 2019, the Company recognized a milestone of \$450 related to the submission to the FDA of an application to cover use of the products on an Ortho automation platform.
-The Company is entitled to receive further milestone payments totaling \$1,050 related to FDA submissions and approvals of the use of the products on Ortho's automation platforms.
-The Company expects these remaining milestones to be achieved in the financial year ending March 31, 2020.
+During the year ended March 31, 2019, the Company recognized a milestone of \$450 related to the submission to the FDA of an application to cover use of the products on an Ortho automation platform and during the six month period ended September 30, 2019, the Company recognized further milestones totaling \$750 related to the approval by the FDA of this application and a further FDA submission related to the approval of the products for use on another of Ortho's automation platforms.
+The Company is entitled to receive further milestone payments totaling \$300 related to FDA approval of this later submission.
+The Company expects this remaining milestone to be achieved in the financial year ending March 31, 2020.